 - General Liability: This insurance provides coverage if the actions of the contractor or their employees lead to property damage on your home or injury to a non-worker.

 - Workers’ Compensation: This insurance covers the contractor’s employees should they get sick or injured while on the job.

 You should never risk hiring a roofing contractor who lacks the right licenses and certifications to work on your Central Florida home.
 There is a greater potential for the contractor to provide shoddy workmanship or even scam you of your hard-earned money.

 Besides, you may end up with a substandard roof which will give in to the harsh elements soon after the contractor has left.
 Most roofing material manufacturers may also void their warranties if they discover your roofing system was not installed correctly.
 If anything goes wrong with the roof soon after the installation, you will have no option but to finance a new roof out of your pocket.

 West Orange Roofing is Your Trusted Central Florida Roofing Contractor!

 At West Orange Roofing, we have been in the roofing industry in Central Florida since 1978.
 Our team is fully licensed and insured to operate on a wide range of roofing systems.
-Since we regularly work with insurance companies to restore roofs after storms, we can help you get the best deal and the complete amount of coverage from your policy.
+We can help you get the best deal, value and roof for your budget.
 Contact us today to schedule a consultation with our experienced roofing specialists!